darlanalves/faster-git/README.md

 alias gfp="git add -A && git recommit && git push origin \$(git symbolic-ref --short HEAD) -u --no-verify -f" alias grc="git add -A && git rebase --continue"

+# Show all branches or create a new one
 gb() {
   if [ -z "$1" ]; then
     git branch;